 500 hours of counselling work (min. of 200 direct client contact hours), including;

-25 hours of clinical supervision
+25 hours of clinical supervision, post-admittance to the College.

 Applicants concerned about whether references and transcripts have been received should contact CCTNB for an update on the contents of the file.